softdev15/slate/source/index.html.md

 The webhooks will be triggered when there is a new validation result for a FileGroup.
 Currently you are required to manually provide Shipamax with the destination URL which the webhooks should call.

+For webhook security we sign inbound requests to your application with an X-Shipamax-Signature HTTP header together with an X-Shipamax-Signature-Version header.
+See [Validating webhook signatures](#validating-webhook-signatures) for how to validate the requests.

 > The webhook endpoint will send a request to the provided endpoint via POST with a body in the following format:

 ```javascript